 You can buy tickets at the ticket window nearby the boat dock.
 The trip is free if you have a Swiss Travel Pass, just get in line and board with your pass.

+If you are trying to figure out Mount Rigi how to get there is a piece of cake!
 Take the boat to the Vitznau stop.
-The train boards directly across from the boat landing.
+The Mount Rigi train boards directly across from the boat landing.
 Check the timetable here to confirm how often the train leaves.
 There will be a rush of people when you get off the boat.
 Have your Swiss pass or tickets ready.
 If you don’t have a Swiss Travel Pass, you will probably want to buy tickets ahead of time online so you don’t wait in line and don’t miss getting seats.

 Get your camera ready…on the way up the Rigi Bahnen from Vitznau views were best on the left side of the train.
 You will get postcard worthy shots of cerulean blue Lake Lucerne framed by epic mountains.